sillysam100/oemer/README.md

 The final picked true positive peaks (stafflines) are marked with red dots.

 Another important information is **tracks** and **groups**.
-For a conventional piano score, there are two tracks, for left and right hand, respectively, and forms a group.
-For this information, the algorithm *foresees* the symbols predictions and parse the barlines to infer possible track numbers.
+For a conventional piano score, there are two tracks, for left and right hand, respectively.
+The two tracks futher forms a group.
+For this information, the algorithm uses the symbol predictions and parse the barline information to infer possible grouping of tracks.

 After extraction, the informations are stored into list of `Staff` instances.
-Example `Staff` instance representation is as follow:
+An example `Staff` instance representation is as following:

 ``` bash
 # Example instance of oemer.staffline_extraction.Staff